platformsh/platformsh-docs/docs/src/domains/steps/tls.md

 Consult your TLS issuer for instructions on how to generate an TLS certificate.

 You can use many kinds of certificates, including domain-validated, extended validation, high-assurance, and wildcard certificates.
-The main reasons to use a third-party issuer rather than the default certificate include using extended validation or high-assurance certificates.

 A custom certificate isn't necessary for development environments.